 Teens and young adults are too old to be treated like young kids, but adult care might not be quite right for them either.
 Our Adolescent and Young Adult Program brings together the expertise of pediatric and adult cancer specialists to determine what’s best for each person, along with personalized psychological support.
 We customize treatment and services that consider your child’s unique needs, including support and guidance to help them cope with treatment during high school or college and how treatment affects their social life.

-Once treatment is complete, you can count on us for continuing support.
-We offer long-term follow-up services for preventive health care, including screenings, ongoing surveillance, and care for symptoms that develop later as a result of treatment.
-Our cancer care doctors and nurses work with social workers and child psychologists who can offer support and assistance with school-related or personal issues.
+Once treatment is complete, we offer long-term follow-up services for preventive health care, including screenings, ongoing surveillance, and care for symptoms that develop later as a result of treatment.
+Our social workers and child psychologists offer support and assistance with school-related or personal issues.
 In addition, we can help your child transition to adult cancer care services when they’re ready.
-You’ll have resources and support to ensure your child’s long-term well-being.
+You’ll have the necessary resources to ensure your child’s long-term well-being.

 When your child is fighting cancer, it’s difficult for the entire family, so we try to make it a little easier on you.
 Whether it's explaining a procedure, offering encouragement, or arranging fun activities during therapy or during a hospital stay, your child gets care in a welcoming, kid-friendly environment.
 And, you and your family can get emotional support and education to help you cope as your child goes through treatment and recovery.